NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Primadonna.md

 * * *

 The spotlight should always be on you and you alone.
 Attempt a @check\[performance|defense:will\] check against the Will DCs of all enemies within 30 feet who can see or hear you.
-On a success, the targets focus on you and gain a +1 circumstance bonus to hit you, but they're [[Conditions/Off-Guard|Off-Guard]] to all creatures other than yourself.
+On a success, the targets focus on you and gain a +1 circumstance bonus to hit you, but they're [[Off-Guard|Off-Guard]] to all creatures other than yourself.
 On a critical success, the effect lasts for 3 rounds.

 *Source: Pathfinder #204: Stage Fright*
 *ORC*